 Cryptocurrencies are fundamentally global in nature.
-Their networks are decentralized and don't care for national borders.
+Their networks are decentralized and agnostic to national borders.
 But global currencies have a severe disadvantage: Their purchase value can evolve very differently in different regions.
-The Euro is such an example that is the official currency in many european countires with distinct fiscal policies and economic development.
+The Euro is such an example, which is the official currency in many european countries with distinct fiscal policies and economic development.
 While there are political reasons to favor such a unifying currency, many economists doubt the concept.
 States with less economic growth have no option of devaluing their national currency.
 They can only get into debt - and then get forced into austerity, further weakening their economy.

 Local currencies on the other hand are mainly affected by local economy.

 Known examples of local currencies can be divided into mutual credit, local fiat currencies and time banks.

 Mutual credit is a membership based, cashless currency created by clearing positive and negative balances between members when they trade.
 Usually, the accounts are denominated in national currency.
 If Alice provides a service worth 100$ to Bob, Alices balance will be +100$, Bob's will be -100$.
 Alice can later spend her 100$ balance in a trade with Charlie, who may be interested in a service Bob provides.
 Businesses are often allowed to have negative balances in the order of their usual turnover for a few months.
 These schemes rely on a local authority that performs due diligence when accepting new members and bans defaulters.

 Examples are barter networks like Talent or business exchange networks like WIR, RES.